stan257/batch_size_studies/src/batch_size_studies/code_summary.md

 ---

-In practice: define the experiment dataclass, register it, and launch `run_experiment_sweep`.
-Data loading, checkpoints, stability tracking, and plotting work out of the box across studies.
+In practice: define the experiment dataclass, register it, and use `scripts/run_experiments.py run` to launch a sweep.
+Use `scripts/run_experiments.py list` to see all registered experiments.